alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 As administrator, there are few steps you need to follow in order to improve your GitLab account:
 * Open GitLab in your web browser (the URL must be like https://gitlab.my-sample-domain.xyz/);
 * Click on your avatar on the top-right of the page and select "Settings";
-* Correctly set the "Full name" and "Email" fields and click on the "Edit profile settings" button;
+* Correctly set the "Full name" and "Email" fields and click on the "Update profile settings" button;
 * Click on the "Account" item on the left menu;
 * Change your username and click on the "Update username" button, then confirm it again when the prompt appears (this step improves security as attackers would have to guess your username in addition to your password).